altinakseven/deezel/README.md

 # Deezel - Alkanes CLI and Tooling Suite

 Deezel is a comprehensive command-line interface and tooling suite for interacting with Bitcoin and the Alkanes metaprotocol.
-It provides wallet management, smart contract deployment, token operations, AMM functionality, and advanced blockchain analysis capabilities.
+It provides wallet management, smart contract deployment, to ken  operations, AMM functionality, and advanced blockchain analysis capabilities.

 ## Features